Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 2. Add one of the Nodes: Say, Question, or Optional Question.
 3. Go to the AI-enhanced output section.
 4. In the Rephrase Output setting, select one of the options:
-    - None - the Generative AI will not be applied to this Node.
+    - **None** — the Generative AI will not be applied to this Node.
 This setting is activated by default.
-    - Based on Custom Input - specify custom values for the Input.
+    - **Based on Custom Input** — specify custom values for the Input.
 Use the **Custom Inputs** field that allows the bot developer to input information for contextualizing and rephrasing the output.
-    - Based on previous user inputs - set the last `x` user Inputs considered.
+    - **Based on previous user inputs** — set the last `x` user Inputs considered.
 5. Set the score in the Temperature setting.
 The temperature range determines the extent of variation in Generative AI's response.
 6. Click **Save Node**.